raganwald/raganwald.github.com/index.md

 ### I am technical

 I was the hands-on technical product manager for [JProbe Threadalyzer], the first product to analyze running Java programs and perform predictive and actual deadlock and data race detection.
 I've written web applications that manage NGOs, sales teams, live business model design, and other SMB-scale work.
-I've also worked at Global Scale, as team lead for ING Direct (USA)'s web banking, on GitHub's web flow, and at PagerDuty.[^ing][^GitHub]
+I've worked at global scale, as team lead for ING Direct (USA)'s web banking, on GitHub's web flow, and at PagerDuty.[^ing][^GitHub]

 [^ing]: ING Direct (USA) was sold to Capital One in 2011.
 [^GitHub]: At GitHub, my most visible achievement was launching the [Rich Prose Diffs] feature during a Superbowl.